 The Company is a registered broker-dealer and FCM and, accordingly, is subject to the net capital requirements of the SEC, CFTC and FINRA.
 The Company is required to maintain minimum net capital, as defined under SEC Rule 15c3-1, of not less than the greater of \$1.5 million or 2% of aggregate debit items arising from customer transactions, plus excess margin collateral on reverse repurchase transactions.
-As an FCM, the Company is subject to Rule 1.17 of the CFTC, which sets forth minimum financial requirements being the greater of \$1.0 million or its risk-based capital requirements computed as 8% of the total risk margin requirements for positions carried by the FCM in customer accounts and non-customer accounts.
-The minimum net capital requirements in determining excess net capital for a dually-registered U.S. broker-dealer and FCM is equal to the greater of the requirement under SEC Rule 15c3-1 or CFTC Rule 1.17.
-Additionally, FINRA may require a member firm to reduce its business if its net capital is less than 4% of such aggregate debit items and may prohibit a firm from expanding its business if its net capital is less than 5% of such aggregate debit items.
-At November 30, 2021, the Company had net capital, as defined under such rules, of \$2,225.7 million, which exceeded the minimum regulatory capital requirement by \$2,108.2 million.
+As an FCM, the Company is subject to CFTC Regulation 1.17, which sets forth minimum financial requirements being the greater of \$1.0 million or its risk-based capital requirements computed as 8% of the total risk margin requirements for positions carried by the FCM in customer accounts and non-customer accounts.
+The minimum net capital requirements in determining excess net capital for a dually-registered U.S. broker-dealer and FCM is equal to the greater of the requirement under SEC Rule 15c3-1 or CFTC Regulation 1.17.
+Additionally, FINRA may require a member firm to reduce its business if its net capital is less than 5% of such aggregate debit items.
+At November 30, 2023, the Company had net capital, as defined under such rules, of \$1,088.8 million, which exceeded the minimum regulatory capital requirement by \$980.6 million.